lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 tables.

-Should a player, having borne a man, be taken up, he can only lose a hit, even if he fails to enter the man before the ad- versary bears all his.
+Should a player, having borne a man, be taken up, he can only lose a hit, even if he fails to enter the man before the adversary bears all his.

 When a number of games are being played the winner of a hit has the right to the first throw in the new game; but if a